My Hiking Guide for Diamond Hill at Connemara National Park

 Killary Fjord

 Killary Fjord is one of only three glacial fjords in Ireland.
-The fjord is a short 15-20 minutes drive east from Letterfrack along N59 towards Leelane.
+The fjord is a short 15-20-minute drive east from Letterfrack along N59 towards Leelane.

 You can take a river cruise with Killary Fjord Boat Tours through the fjord for comfortable views of the local scenery from the water.
 Additionally, there is a greenway that runs along the fjord if you prefer to walk.
 The walkway will also take you through an abandoned famine village to see how locals lived during the potato famine.